tweag/github-value/README.md

 #### Custom Deployment

-You can of course deploy this application however you'd like.
+You can deploy this application however you'd like.
 All that's needed besides the Dockerfile is a MySQL database.

 ------------